BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: The BASICS dataset

 \subsubsection{Cleaning 3D meshes}

-Some of the 3D meshes had either parts that had transparent or reflective properties (e.g., glasses in some models).
-Some other meshes had parts the reconstruction of which were incomplete (e.g., trees, some of the building fa\c{c}ades) which would decrease the users' quality of experience and introduce other sources of distraction and distortion.
+Some of the 3D meshes had either parts that had transparent or reflective properties (e.g., glasses in some models), which could not be replicated well during point cloud rendering.
+Some other meshes had incomplete parts (e.g., trees, some of the building fa\c{c}ades) which would decrease the users' quality of experience and introduce other sources of distraction and distortion.
 To avoid such effects, these parts were removed or cleaned in Blender.

-Following this, the mesh files were unified into a single OBJ file, so that the sampling process in the pipeline could be done with ease.
-Next, the material properties (which are described in the .mtl files) are checked to eliminate the any other reflective properties of the materials, which could not be reproduced correctly in the point cloud format.
+The mesh files were then unified into a single OBJ file, so that the sampling process in the pipeline could be done with ease.
+Next, the material properties (which are described in the .mtl files) are checked to eliminate any other reflective properties of the materials, which could not be reproduced correctly in the point cloud format.
 After all these operations, the 3D meshes were ready for the point cloud sampling step.